 What do they eat?

-Small fish, crustaceans, zooplankton and worms
+Small fish, crustaceans, zooplankton, worms and are photosynthetic

 from 1cm to 1metre